jansgreen/django-locallibrary-tutorial/README.md

 Store online "ZeroTv" website written in Django.

-For detailed information about this project see the associated [MDN tutorial home page](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website).
+we are using the API from themoviedb [themoviedb](https://api.themoviedb.org/).

 ## Overview

-This web application creates an online catalog for a small local library, where users can browse available books and manage their accounts.
+This web project is complemented by several applications that are structured as an online store;.

 The main features that have currently been implemented are: